American football plays: Play-action

-Trick/Gadget plays
+Trick/gadget plays

-Trick/Gadget plays are plays that are designed to appear to be one type of play while in reality is another.
+Trick/gadget plays are plays that are designed to appear to be one type of play while in reality is another.
 These plays typically will catch defenses off guard.
 The most common example is the reverse play.
 Other examples of trick plays are the Halfback Pass or Razzle Dazzle (Where the running back will pretend to run the ball, but instead throws it to a receiver down field), the Flea flicker (The quarterback hands the ball off to the running back who in turns pitches it back to the quarterback who then throws it to a receiver down field), the Hook and Ladder, also known as the Hook and Lateral (One receiver runs a hook route and upon catching the ball, laterals it to another teammate as he passes him running down the field), and the double pass, where the quarterback throws a lateral to one player, who then throws a forward pass downfield.
-A notable example of a trick play is the touchdown pass to Hines Ward (Steelers) in Super Bowl XL.
-The Seahawks' Jon Ryan threw a touchdown to Garry Gilliam in the 2015 NFC Championship Game.
+A notable example of a trick play is the touchdown pass from wide receiver Antwaan Randle El to Hines Ward (Steelers) in Super Bowl XL.
+The Seahawks' Jon Ryan threw a touchdown to Garry Gilliam in the 2014 NFC Championship Game.